 Wine tasting, feeding exotic animals, and taking in some of the most gorgeous views in Malibu are all things to expect while on the Malibu Wine Safari Explorer Tour.
-Doug and I recently visited the Saddlerock Ranch and Vineyard in Malibu, and I’m excited to share my honest opinion with you about our experience!
+Doug and I recently visited the Saddlerock Ranch and Vineyard in Malibu, and I’m excited to share my experience with you!

 Pro Tip: DO NOT WEAR HEELS!